THE EASIEST

 # #

-# This Python script walks through use of the REST API for Cloud Display Devices. #
+# This Python script demonstrates how to use the REST API for Cloud Display Devices, #

 # #